DrSmithFr/wasm-engine/README.md

 # 3D Game Engine - WebAssembly Port

-This is attempt to port the 3D Game Engine of DOOM to WebAssembly.
+This is an attempt to port the 3D Game Engine like DOOM to WebAssembly. i'll try to rellay on the Go language to write the engine and the rendering code.
-The original engine is written in C++ and uses OpenGL for rendering.
+Leveraging the browser's html rendering capabilities for UI and the WebAssembly for the game rendering.
+Also using html5 video element for cinematic and audio element for sound effects.

 ## Goals